xfbs/euler/readme.md

   - [ ] add solutions in another language (scheme, ocaml, cpp)
   - [ ] change from `python3` to `pypy3` for a little speed boost
   - [ ] rename `simple_prime.h` to just `prime.h`, add `sieve.h`
+  - [ ] problems 30 and 34 are quite similar, export library code?
+  - [ ] don't symlink for shared code, make libraries own their code

 ## Other Repositories